UBC-MDS/OlymPulse/README.md

         RScript app.R

-4. Copy the address and paste it in your browser and load the dashboard.
+4. Copy the address and paste it in your browser to load the dashboard.

 ## Authors